Songs that Shaped Rock and Roll: "Purple Rain"

 In 1974, Elvis Presley returned to his adopted hometown and the city that gave him his start: Memphis, Tennessee.
 More than two decades after his first recordings at Sam Phillips' Memphis Recording Service, Presley performed five sold-out shows, the fifth ...Categories: Inductee, Exhibit, Event

 While in Cleveland to perform at the Rock and Roll Hall of Fame and Museum's 17th annual American Music Masters tribute to Chuck Berry, Rosie Flores talked backstage about her first introduction to the guitar and the artists ...Categories: American Music Masters, Exclusive Interviews

 When the May 12, 1956 issue of Billboard magazine hit newsstands, its pages cataloged a monumental shift in the charts.
 The issue reported the chart positions for the week ending May 2, 1956, with the usual suspects of the ...Categories: Hall of Fame, Inductee, Today in Rock

-Many women found a new voice and musical identity during the punk-rock explosion of the Seventies.
-The anti-establishment philosophy of the punk rock movement was the perfect fit for those female musicians who still felt like outsiders in the ...Categories: 10 Essential Songs
+Many women found a new voice and musical identity during the punk-rock explosion of the 70s.
+The anti-establishment philosophy of the punk rock movement was the perfect fit for those female musicians who still felt like outsiders in the male-dominated ...Categories: 10 Essential Songs

 Dubbed "the female Elvis," Virginia native Janis Martin's sobriquet alone fostered great expectations for the young performer in the 1950s.
 As the fusion of R&B and country evolved into rockabilly, and a charge of primarily male artists ...Categories: Inductee, Education, Foster Theatre, Event